By M.P. Pellicer | Stranger Than Fiction Stories

 When do disturbing coincidences fail to explain a pattern that bring only one word to mind: a curse?
-What if you're working on the set of what turns out to be one of the most chilling movies produced that had the devil as the main villain?
+What if you're working on the set of what turns out to be one of the most chilling movies produced, which had the devil as the main villain?
 These are just some of the so called "accidents" that almost 50 years in retrospect, plagued the set of the film The Exorcist.

 In 1973, The Exorcist was released.
 Linda Blair was cast as 12-year-old Regan, and she recalls a series of unsettling incidents that occurred on the set to actors, or behind-the-scene personnel.

-Half way through the film a fire destroyed much of the set, except the part of Linda Blair's bedroom where the major portion of Regan's possession was filmed.
+Halfway through the film a fire destroyed much of the set, except the part of Linda Blair's bedroom where the major portion of Regan's possession was filmed.

-Linda Blair was later to learn that certain disturbing incidents were kept from her in order that she should not be frightened.
+Linda Blair was later to learn that certain disturbing incidents were kept from her, in order that she should not be frightened.

-Ellen Burstyn, who herself suffered an accident during the film, claimed that there were several other people involved in the film that died.
+Ellen Burstyn, who herself suffered an accident during the film, claimed that there were several people involved in the film that died.